Auto RF Overview

-*A BSSID is a unique identifier for each 802.11 Access point and is made up of the radio's MAC address.
-Each SSID that a AP transmits has a different BSSID and in most cases a unique virtual MAC is used that is based on the hard coded radio MAC.
-BSSIDs are discovered by the Meraki Access point by both passive scanning and active probing on each channel.
+*A BSSID is a unique identifier for each 802.11 access point and is made up of the radio's MAC address.
+Each SSID that an AP transmits has a different BSSID and in most cases a unique virtual MAC is used that is based on the hard-coded radio MAC.
+BSSIDs are discovered by the Meraki access point by both passive scanning and active probing on each channel.

 Channel adjustments are made by the dashboard using information reported by the deployed APs.
-The dashboard will instruct an AP to change to a different channel for a number of reasons such as when a new AP is added, the "Update Auto Channels" button is pressed, or the radio channels get jammed, during the steady-state process, and during channel switch announcements.
+The dashboard will instruct an AP to change to a different channel for a number of reasons, such as when a new AP is added, the "Update Auto Channels" button is pressed, the radio channels get jammed, during the steady-state process, and during channel switch announcements.
 The APs in a network will use the information they have gathered from the environment and will calculate to see if there are any channels that have better performance.
-If an AP determines there are better channels, then the AP will switch to it when the auto channels update every 15 minutes.
+If an AP determines there are better channels, the AP will switch to it when the Auto Channels update every 15 minutes.